elixir-lang/elixir/lib/elixir/pages/syntax-reference.md

 ### Variables

 Variables in Elixir must start with an underscore or a Unicode letter that is not in uppercase or titlecase.
 The variable may continue using a sequence of Unicode letters, numbers, and underscores.
 Variables may end in `?` or `!`.
-See [Unicode syntax](unicode-syntax.md) for a formal specification.
+To learn more about all Unicode characters allowed in variables, see the [Unicode syntax](unicode-syntax.md) document.

 [Elixir's naming conventions](naming-conventions.md) recommend variables to be in `snake_case` format.

 ### Non-qualified calls (local calls)

 Non-qualified calls, such as `add(1, 2)`, must start with an underscore or a Unicode letter that is not in uppercase or titlecase.
 The call may continue using a sequence of Unicode letters, numbers, and underscore.
 Calls may end in `?` or `!`.
-See [Unicode syntax](unicode-syntax.md) for a formal specification.
+To learn more about all Unicode characters allowed in calls, see the [Unicode syntax](unicode-syntax.md) document.

 Parentheses for non-qualified calls are optional, except for zero-arity calls, which would then be ambiguous with variables.
 If parentheses are used, they must immediately follow the function name *without spaces*.
 For example, `add (1, 2)` is a syntax error, since `(1, 2)` is treated as an invalid block which is attempted to be given as a single argument to `add`.